dirigeants/klasa/guides/Piece Basics/CreatingCommands.md

 > All {@link CommandOptions command options} are optional, the code above shows all default values.
 You can delete any line with an optional value that matches the default value.

 >`[...params]` represents a variable number of arguments give when the command is run.
 The name of the arguments in the array (and their count) is determined by the `usage` property and its given arguments.

+## Examples

+You can take a look at the [included core Commands](https://github.com/dirigeants/klasa/tree/{@branch}/src/commands), or see some [prebuilt Commands on klasa-pieces](https://github.com/dirigeants/klasa-pieces/tree/master/commands).

 ## Further Reading: